Puresharper/NuPack/README.md

 When package is based on console application and .nuspec is not declared, a build directory is defined with a .targets file to provide a simple way to add a build action step as post build with project file (csproj) as first argument and configuration (Debug/Release) as second.

-- **Automatically include project dependency**
+- **Automatically include dependencies**

-Dependency like project reference must be include recursively in library nuget package as nuget dependency is it produce a nuget package (project with NuPack inclusion) and must be include recursively as simple library (dll) if it is not a nuget producer.
+Dependencies can be a nuget packages, project references, etc...
+They must be include recursively in the generated nuget package with an adequat form.

 - **Propagation of resources**